Layoff-to-Employment Action Planner (LEAP), Second Edition

 - Addresses 8 key concerns after job loss: finances, emotions and attitude, health and social support, use of time, education and training, next career, job search, and use of services/resources

-- Helps the unemployed to prioritize the 8 concerns and to gain clarity on where to turn and what to do next.
+- Helps each individual prioritize the 8 concerns and gain clarity on where to turn and what to do next, given the person's unique needs and goals

 - Concise 6-panel foldout design with 3 clear steps